- Vegetables: peppers

 - Determine which cover crop sowing date optimizes both cover crop growth and cash crop yield.

-- Monitor environmental co-variables (light, temperature, soil moisture), crop nutrients, and cover crop biomass and ground cover to help explain treatment effects on cash and cover crop growth.
+- Monitor environmental co-variables (soil temperature and moisture), crop nutrients, and cover crop biomass to help explain treatment effects on cash and cover crop growth.

-- Quantify soil health benefits of cover crop interseeding through measurement of infiltration and soil microbial respiration.
+- Quantify soil health benefits of cover crop interseeding through the multifaceted Cornell CASH (Comprehensive Assessment of Soil Health) test.

-- Provide a production-scale demonstration of cover crop interseeding for farmers through a field day and professional video.
+- Provide a production-scale demonstration of cover crop interseeding for farmers through a field day and photos.